11. Choose the right tools and technology

 - use HTML5 by default

-- have made good decisions about what technology to build and what to buy
+- have made good decisions about what technology to reuse or build and what to buy

 - understand tech decisions that have been made outside your team and challenge these decisions where it will improve the service